akiranraj1995/Food_Restaurants_Location_Predictor/README.md

 # Food_Restaurants_Location_Predictor

-This is an End-to-End Data Science project on Food Restaurants Location Predictor based on Population and Profit generated.
+This is an End-to-End Data Science Portfolio Project on Food Restaurants Location Predictor based on Population and Profit generated.
 The Dataset is taken from UCI ML Repository.

 DATA SCIENCE LIFE CYCLE: